Preconfigured Platform AWS EB

 - Click Create Policy and add the following policies for your service:

-Configure Elastic Beanstalk action
+Elastic Beanstalk configuration

 - Create a new project, select your Git provider and choose the repository with your project.